whaynes/STCW23/jekyll/assessments/Common/EFA-4B9A.md

 ### Condition

-{{ "Given a roller bandage, a triangular bandage, a tubular rolled bandage and a cravat, when asked to demonstrate bandaging techniques for wound treatment for each injury site indicated," | markdownify }}
+Given a roller bandage, a triangular bandage, a tubular rolled bandage and a cravat, when asked to demonstrate bandaging techniques for wound treatment for each injury site indicated,

 ### Performance requirement